 David is an experienced scientist and physician, with a distinguished career in the pharmaceutical industry, most notably as Senior Vice President and Head of R&D for Pfizer in Europe.
 He and his units have brought many medicines in several therapy areas through R&D to successful commercialization.

-He is currently President of R&D at Summit Therapeutics plc, an international clinical-stage company listed on AIM in the UK and NASDAQ in the US.
+Most recently, David has served as President of R&D at Summit Therapeutics plc, an international clinical-stage company listed on AIM in the UK and NASDAQ in the US from 2017 to January 2020.

 David has a degree in biochemistry from University of London and qualified in Medicine from St George’s Hospital, London.
 He is a Fellow of the Royal College of Physicians, Fellow of the Faculty of Pharmaceutical Medicine and a Fellow of the Academy of Medical Sciences.
 He is an honorary Professor of Medicine at Swansea University and Professor of Translational Medicine at St George’s.
 He also sits on a variety of committees at Wellcome, on the UK Biomedical Catalyst Fund and the LEO Foundation prize committee.